moldis-group/cebeconf/README.md

 # `cebeconf` :construction:

-`cebeconf` is a set of machine-learning models of 1s-`c`ore `e`lectron `b`inding `e`nergies of `CONF` atoms in small organic molecules.
+`cebeconf` package is a set of machine-learning models for predicting 1s-`c`ore `e`lectron `b`inding `e`nergies of `CONF` atoms in organic molecules.

 # Details of target-level 1s core-electron binding energies
 - Models were trained on 12880 small organic molecules from the [bigQM7ω dataset](https://moldis-group.github.io/bigQM7w/) (Ref-1).
-- Target property, which is the 1s core-electron binding energies, were calculated using the meta-GGA-DFT method strongly constrained and appropriately normed (`SCAN`) with a `Tight-full` numeric atom-centered orbital (NAO) basis set implemented in the quantum mechanics software package, [FHI-aims](https://fhi-aims.org/).
+- Target property (1s core-electron binding energies) was calculated using the meta-GGA-DFT method strongly constrained and appropriately normed (`SCAN`) with a large, `Tight-full` numeric atom-centered orbital (NAO) basis set implemented in [FHI-aims](https://fhi-aims.org/).
-- It is important to note that these calculations were performed using ωB97XD/def2TZVP geometries presented initially in the [bigQM7ω dataset](https://doi.org/10.1039/D1DD00031D), See [https://moldis-group.github.io/bigQM7w/](https://moldis-group.github.io/bigQM7w/).
+- These calculations were performed using ωB97XD/def2TZVP geometries presented initially in the [bigQM7ω dataset](https://doi.org/10.1039/D1DD00031D), See [https://moldis-group.github.io/bigQM7w/](https://moldis-group.github.io/bigQM7w/).

- # Further details
+ # Details of training the ML models 🤖
-- To facilitate rapid application of the ML models, training was done using geometries of the bigQM7ω molecules [determined using the universal force field (UFF)](https://ndownloader.figshare.com/files/30478326) provided at [https://moldis-group.github.io/bigQM7w/](https://moldis-group.github.io/bigQM7w/)
+- To facilitate rapid application of the ML models, training was done using _baseline_ geometries of the bigQM7ω molecules [determined with the universal force field (UFF)](https://ndownloader.figshare.com/files/30478326).
+These geometries are also provided at [https://moldis-group.github.io/bigQM7w/](https://moldis-group.github.io/bigQM7w/)
-- So, for new predictions, the ML models require geometries determined with UFF.
+- So, for new predictions, the ML models require geometries quickly determined with UFF.
 - ML models were trained using the kernel-ridge-regression model using the atomic Coulomb matrix representation (Ref-2).
 - Additional technical details are summarized in an upcoming article (Ref-3).

-# How to use the models?
+# Run the models ✨

  - Install dependencies `numpy`, `qml`, `pandas`

-- Install the package
+- Download and install the package
 ```
     git clone git@github.com:moldis-group/cebeconf.git
     pip3 install -e /path/cebeconf
 ```
- - Create an XYZ file using UFF geometry (see below to learn about how to get this)
+ - Create an XYZ file at the UFF level (see below to learn about how to do this)

  - Run the ML model in `python3`